MechanicalRock/twitter-blurb-generator/module2/README.md

 1. You can easily load your environment variables by storing them into a .env.local file
 2. You can expose your environment variables to the browser by prefixing them with NEXT*PUBLIC*

-In order to access the openAI key in your app, create a new file in the project root folder and name it .env.local.
+In order to access the openAI key in your app, create a new file in the project root folder and name it .env.local

 ```text
 OPENAI_API_KEY=xyzxyzxyzxyz